2. Permits must be permanently affixed directly onto the driver's side rear windshield of your vehicle.

 WARNING!!!
 Attempting to affix the parking permit to a hot surface will damage the permit rendering it un-useable.
 If you damage the permit through such negligence, you will not receive a refund or a replacement permit.

-3. Delgado Community College honors valid parking permits issued by our Westbank Campus, Charity School of Nursing Campus, University of New Orleans, Nunez Community College and Southern University at New Orleans.
+3. Delgado Community College honors valid parking permits issued by the College, University of New Orleans, Nunez Community College and Southern University at New Orleans.

 4. Students can park only in designated yellow parking spaces (Between two yellow lines, unless otherwise designated by signage).